TaylorHe/taylorhe.github.io/_posts/2021-10-05-make-it-faster.markdown

 Many times at work, I am not constrained by these 2^n or n^3 algorithms, but rather by slow requests to other services.
 Making a call on the network is extremely expensive - constructing and serializing the request over the network, machine routing, database queries, data filtering, and processing responses into something usable.

-Say all this takes 10ms, a reasonable time for a single request to fetch complex data.
+Say a request takes an average of 10ms, a reasonable time for a single request to fetch complex data.
 But maybe you have to collect data for 50 fields on the one item you're processing.
 Each field requires a separate request.
 A back of the napkin calculation of 10ms * 50 gives you an extremely slow 0.5 seconds to retrieve data with synchronous requests.
 Doing this for every item in a list of thousands can easily take minutes to process.
 All of a sudden, making a dynamic programming approach to one small problem barely makes a dent in your total processing time.

 How do we solve these throughput slowness issues?